ConfettiFX/The-Forge/README.md

 ## Torque 3D
-The Forge will be used as the rendering framework in Torque 3D:
+The Forge Framework will be used as the rendering framework in Torque 3D:

 <a href="http://www.garagegames.com/products/torque-3d" target="_blank"><img src="Screenshots/Torque-Logo_H.png"
 alt="Torque 3D" width="417" height="106" border="0" /></a>